 - High School science grades

-- Children and Youth
+- Children and youth in various settings

-- Productive Aging
+- Productive Aging and Long-Term Care

-- Rehabilitation, Disability, and Participation
+- Rehabilitation and Participation

 - Shadowing practitioners in different settings (hospitals, schools, private practice, hospice, community mental health facilities, nursing homes, veteran’s services, etc.)